BretonErst/BretonErst/README.md

 I am @BretonErst.

-I am an enthusiast practitioner of R languaje, all devoted into Data Science, commited to help creating knowledge that make us better human beings.
+I am an enthusiast practitioner of R languaje, all devoted into Data Science, commited to help creating knowledge that lead to better decisions.